 Scientifically speaking, protein synthesis is the process by which cells build protein molecules using DNA, RNA, and enzymes.
 Practically speaking, it's a process during which your body uses the amino acids found in protein to build new muscle.

-Over the course of a day, your body fluctuates between two processes: muscle building, also known as protein synthesis or "anabolism," and muscle breakdown, also known as "catabolism."
+Over the course of a day, your body fluctuates between two processes: building, also known as protein synthesis or "anabolism," and breakdown, also known as "catabolism."

 Hard training is catabolic, in that you inflict damage on your muscles and break them down.
 But after training, your body almost immediately becomes anabolic and starts healing up that damage.
-Having a pre-workout or post-workout protein shake, or a solid meal with adequate carbs and protein around training, helps kick-start this process.
-The amino acid leucine, which is plentiful in protein powders and protein-rich foods, is fundamental here.
+Having a pre-workout or post-workout shake, or a solid meal with adequate carbs and dietary protein around training, helps kick-start this process.
+The amino acid leucine, which is plentiful in powders and high-protein foods, is fundamental here.

-"To maximize the muscle-building response, you need about 3 grams of leucine per serving, and that's actually what the 30-40 grams of protein in your meals gives you.
+"To maximize the muscle-building response, you need about 3 grams of leucine per serving, and that's actually what the 30-40 grams of dietary protein in your meals gives you.
 Add in a few BCAA "snacks," either with food, shakes, or supplements, and you're good to go."